 Aligning security practices with organizational objectives

 Both ISO 27001 and NIST CSF provide valuable frameworks for enhancing an organization’s security posture.
-Understanding their differences and similarities enables organizations to choose the framework that best aligns with their objectives, regulatory environment, and operational context.
+Understanding differences and similarities enables organizations to choose the framework that best aligns with their objectives, regulatory environment, and operational context.
 Whether opting for the structured certification path of ISO 27001 or the flexible guidance of NIST CSF, the ultimate goal remains the same: safeguarding information assets in an increasingly complex threat landscape.